 Frock Box was created by two friends from St. Albert, AB.
 One was a former fashion buyer, the other a graphic designer/social media guru.
 A few weeks later, the website and company was created!
 The four current options are:

-Frock Box Jewel includes a handmade piece of jewelry or accessory by a Canadian designer for $29.95 a month.
+Frock Box Jewel includes a handmade piece of jewellery or accessory by a Canadian designer for $29.95 a month.

 Frock Box Gold includes 2-3 handpicked items for a complete outfit for $49.95 a month.